OllieBullGB/EnergyMonitor-Nuxt/README.md

 - Ellie Hannigan

 #### The Original EnergyMonitor
 EnergyMonitor was originally built to assist remote communities in Cape York, Australia with the adoption of renewable energy.
 Providing users with a reasonably accurate prediction of their energy input (solar), storage (batteries) and expenditure.
+You can find the original EnergyMonitor [here](https://github.com/OllieBullGB/EnergyMonitor-SPY1)

 ##### Why Rewrite it?
 I am using EnergyMonitor as a relevant case study to work on whilst I learn about how developing web applications with Nuxt3